section-engineering-education/engineering-education/articles/arm-x86/index.md

 Yes, that's correct.
 The ARM executable files actually ended up being smaller than the x86 executables.
 The exact reason why this happened is unclear.
 It's probably a combination of a few issues:

 * ARM has more registers, so fewer instructions are necessary to move between them.
 * x86 has variable-length instructions, which can be up to 120 bits.
-All ARM instructions are 32 bits ([most of the time](https://developer.arm.com/documentation/ddi0211/i/programmer-s-model/instruction-length)).
+All ARM instructions are 32 bits ([on most machines](https://developer.arm.com/documentation/ddi0211/i/programmer-s-model/instruction-length)).
 * The Rust compiler is using some black magic voodoo to optimize the ARM version.
 For some reason, it isn't doing this on the x86 version.

 ## Conclusion